suncry/MLHybrid/README.md

 ```

 ## How To Use
-1.first,you must register MLHybrid in Appdelegate,like this:
+You should register MLHybrid in AppDelegate.
+If you wanna extension hybrid method.You can make a class (e.g. MethodExtension) implement MLHybridMethodProtocol,like this:
 ```ruby
 MLHybrid.register(sess: "GuU7KeV154f8juslkNWRONyVE3m8Sq9h5nJFpcARiCFIvrMsp6boxDzcYabBwAoM",
                   platform: "i",